-Lake Toba is not only physically and culturally interesting but also geologically significant to the world.
-It is the place where the biggest eruption on earth occurred 74,000 years ago.
-The explosion caused enormous casualties on the one hand but promoting the study of geology and tourism on another.
-Tourists have come from all over the world to see the biggest volcanic lake and feel the remarkable history.
+The designation means that Lake Toba is not only physically and culturally interesting but also geologically significant to the world.
+It is the place where the biggest eruptions on earth within the last 2.5 million years.
+The explosion caused enormous casualties on the one hand but promoting tourism and the study of geology on another.
+Tourists have come from all over the world to see the biggest volcanic lake and feel the remarkable history there.
 Right at the same place, the world also witnesses the history and distinctive culture of the people who have lived there for over 2,000 years (see People and Culture on Lake Toba.)

 The eruptions collapsed the roof of Toba magma chamber and exposed the basement rocks of this area.
 They consist of metasedimentary rocks that used to be parts of the Gondwana continent formed in the South Pole region during the Permo-Carbon era (300 million years ago).
 You can physically see the rocks around the steep-cliff walls in some parts of Lake Toba.

 According to some Deoxyribo Nucleic Acid (DNA) evidence, the eruptions killed so many people that they reduced the number of global population by 40%, to perhaps 10,000 to 30,000.
 Other evidence suggested the remaining population was only 3,000 to 10,000 individuals.

 The water from the surrounding forest area filled in the caldera and formed Lake Toba.
 In the process of reaching a new equilibrium post-eruptions, the residual pressure of the magma chamber pushed up the lake bottom and formed Samosir Island (resurgent doming).
 The new island is now bigger in size than Singapore.